blbadger/blbadger.github.io/language-model-features.md

         aggregated_focus = torch.sum(focus, dim=-1)
 ```

 and repeating the experiment above, we find that the same inputs are generated.
+This is because language model transformer blocks only observe tokens to the left of a given sequence index (ie the third transformer block sequence element observes tokens 0, 1, 2, and 3 but not 4).
+Therefore as only the last token is chosen, only the last transformer block sequence feature determines this token.